 Malahide Castle sits on 260 acres just north of Dublin.
 The estate began with Sir Richard Talbot, who accompanied Henry II to Ireland in 1174.
-For Talbot’s service in the Anglo-Norman conquest of Ireland he was granted the lands and harbor of Malahide.
-The oldest parts of the castle date from the late 12th century, though it was enlarged during the reign of Edward IV (1461-1470) and the towers were added about 1600-1650.
-The castle stayed in the Talbot family, with the one exception noted above, until 1976.
-The 7th Baron, Lord Milo Talbot, died in 1973 and the estate passed to his sister, Rose.
-Rose sold the castle to the Irish State in 1975, partially to cover inheritance taxes.
-Rose died peacefully in Malahide House, Tasmania, in 2009.
+For Talbot’s service in the Anglo-Norman conquest of Ireland, he was granted the lands and harbor of Malahide.
+The oldest parts of the castle date from the late 12th century, though it was enlarged during the reign of Edward IV, and the towers were added in 1625.

-Maud Plunkett was a lovely young woman, daughter of the Baron of Killeen.
+Despite the family’s overall good fortune, there were tragedies.
+One is associated with three of the five identified ghosts.
+Miss Maud Plunkett.
+Maud was a lovely young woman, daughter of the Baron of Killeen.
 She and a young soldier, Walter Hussey, Lord Galtrim, fell in love.
-As Lord Galtrim was on duty and could not leave Malahide, his father petitioned the Talbots for permission to marry at Malahide.
+Because Lord Galtrim was on duty, his father petitioned the Talbots for permission to marry at Malahide.
 The Talbots agreed.

 There is one other ghost at Malahide, The White Lady.
-In the Great Hall is a painting of an anonymous lady in a flowing white dress.
+There is a painting of an anonymous lady, wearing a flowing white dress, in the Great Hall.
 No one knows who she is or how her portrait came to be at Malahide Castle.
-Nonetheless, on many occasions this young lady in white steps out of her painting and wanders the halls of the castle.
+Nonetheless, on many occasions this young lady steps out of her portrait and wanders the castle halls.